HappyPotatoHead/projectgarden/content/AI & Deep Learning/Offline Signature Verification System.md

 #### Custom Feature Processing Layer

+In my custom class, the final classification layer of a `ResNet` model is removed, as its primary purpose is to extract feature embeddings from the signature images.
+Following the main `ResNet` backbone, I included an option to add a custom stack of convolutional layers, batch normalisation, and `ReLU` activations.

+Introducing additional layers helps the model converge faster, but increases of overfitting.

-I removed the standard final classification layer of `ResNet18` since the model's main purpose is to provide embedding vector for each signature image.
-Following the main `ResNet` backbone, I added a custom stack of convolutional layers, batch normalisation, and `ReLU` activations.
-These layers are important to further process the features extracted by the backbone; this block served to further process and refine the feature maps from the `ResNet` backbone, performing crucial channel reductions (from 512 channels down to the desired dimension size), and spatially aggregate the features using adaptive pooling to a fixed size of $1\times1$.
+These extra layers are important for further processing of the feature embeddings extracted by the backbone; this block served to further process and refine the feature maps from the `ResNet` backbone, performing crucial channel reductions, and spatially aggregate the features using adaptive pooling to a fixed size of $1\times1$.

 This was essential for preparing the features into the precise dimensionality and format required before the final projection into the embedding space.

+For my particular run, I chose a final dimension of 256 because of the balanced feature complexity; 256 dimensions provide a rich yet efficient feature space for encoding patterns.
+Since this task revolves around signature images, which are relatively simple, I do not need a higher level of dimensions; a higher dimension can lead to redundancy.

 #### Embedding Projection Head

-After these custom feature processing layers, I added a final sequence of layers - flattening, batch normalization, `ReLU`, and dropout - culminating in a linear layer to project the features down to the desired embedding dimension (256) and produce the final embedding vector.
+After these custom feature processing layers, I added a final sequence of layers - flattening, batch normalization, `ReLU`, and dropout - culminating in a linear layer that projects the features down to the desired embedding dimension (256) to produce the final embedding vector.

 #### Forward Pass

-Furthermore, in the network's forward pass, I applied **L2 normalization** to the final embedding vector.
-This standard practice in metric learning projects embeddings onto the unit sphere, improving training stability and ensuring that similarity is primarily determined by the direction of the embedding.
-This adapted `ResNet18` architecture served as the core network trained by the Triplet Loss to generate the discriminative signature embeddings.
+In model's forward pass, I applied **L2 normalization** to the final embedding vector to improve training stability and ensure that similarity is primarily determined by the direction of the embedding.

+### Triplet Loss Function[^6]

+Within the framework of a Triplet Loss function, the strategy for selecting informative and useful triplets during training - **triplet mining** - is crucial to produce a robust model.

+There are two strategies when it comes to selecting triplets for training.
+I've decided to implement an online triplet mining approach, where triplets are generated directly from the embeddings within each training batch, allowing me to dynamically control the difficulty of the triplets used.
+This characteristic allowed me to ensure that the model learnt from the most informative and hardest triplets, contributing to a *smarter* model.
+However, this does come with a couple of drawbacks - it is computationally expensive and, if not monitored and controlled well, prone to overfitting.

+Offline triplet mining, on the other hand, would select triplets before training, or in my case, fine-tuning, which may become outdated quickly as the model learns.
+However, this is not to say that the offline approach should be avoided.
+This approach often offers greater stability and consistency than online mining strategy, as it operates on static datasets.
+Additionally, it demands fewer system resources and less processing power since it does not  calculating distances on the fly.

+Since I have the resources, online triplet mining strategy is a no-brainer.

+I implemented a custom `BatchTripletLoss` class which supports both **batch hard** and **batch semi-hard** mining strategies.

+>[!INFO] Hard and Semi Hard
+>Batch hard triplet mining focuses on challenging pairs:
+>- Positive nodes that are far from the anchor
+>- Negative nodes that are close to the anchor
+>
+>Semi-hard triplet mining focuses on moderately challenging pairs.
+The negative nodes are still closer to the anchor than the positive sample, but they're still within the margin  (minimum acceptable distance)

+My custom class allows the use of either **Euclidean** or **Cosine** distance metrics to measure similarity in the embedding space, providing flexibility in defining how distances are calculated.

+#### Arguments

+##### Margin

+Besides mining strategy and distance metric, another key hyperparameter in a triplet loss function is the **margin**.
+The margin is a predefined constant that represents the minimum acceptable distance between anchor-positive and anchor-negative pairs.

+> I had left the margin to be 1.0 by default, but I use 0.5 during fine-tuning.

+$$(\text{distance}(A,P)+\text{margin}<\text{distance}(A,N))$$

+The goal is to fulfil the formula above, the distance between an anchor node and a positive node must be lesser than the distance between the anchor node and a negative node even after margin has been added.

+Choosing the right margin is important to balance the compactness of same-signer signatures and the separation of different-signer signatures in the embedding space.

+However, there's a catch - hard margin can cause the model to be rigid.
+This is why I introduced a **soft margin** option.
+Soft margin provides a more flexible approach to enforcing the separation between anchor-positive and anchor-negative pairs by allowing the margin to adapt dynamically based on the difficulty of the triplets.

+> But, I had only used hard margin in my run.

+I experimented with different margin values - 0.2, 0.5.
+1.0 - and I found that 0.5 gave the best results (With **batch hard** and **Euclidean** distance metrics).

+##### Distance Metric and Mining strategy

+The choice of the distance metrics may depend on the choice of mining strategy; the **Euclidean** distance metric is widely used in batch hard mining strategy because it directly measures the absolute spatial separation between points, while **Cosine** distance metric works well with both batch hard and batch semi hard strategies because it focuses on directional similarity between the nodes rather than absolute distances.

+I experimented with multiple combinations and found that the combination of  **Euclidean** distance metric and **batch hard** strategy gave me the best result.
+Batch hard mining was chosen to ensure that the model was constantly learning form the hardest triplets within each batch, maximising the discriminative power of the embedding space.
+Euclidean distance measured the absolute spatial separation in the embedding space, aligning well with the goal of making similar signature close and dissimilar ones distanced from one another.

+### Preparing Dataset

+My approach to this is to create a signature mapping that associates each signer with their signatures (both original and forgeries).
+Instead of loading the images upfront, I store the paths to the images and defer rendering until training.
+This optimises memory usage and reduce unnecessary overhead.

+I also decided to the standard train-test ratio of 0.2 to ensure a balance between model validation and training data availability, though mainly because it's the standard.

 ### Data Augmentation

-Before feeding the signature images to the loss function to form triplets and begin training, I applied data augmentation via `transforms`.
-This pre-processing step was designed to artificially increase the diversity of the training dataset by applying random but realistic transformations  to the images, representing the naturally occurring variability seen in signatures, such as differences in scale, orientation, and alignment.
+The CEDAR dataset has only 2640 signatures, which is considered small in the context of deep learning models.
+To attenuate the impact of a limited dataset, I applied data augmentation via `transforms`.
+This pre-processing step artificially increases the diversity of the training dataset by applying random yet realistic transformations to the images.
+These transformations represent the naturally occurring variability in signatures, such as differences in scale, orientation, and alignment.

 My implementation included applying:
 * **Random rotation**